 By early October, this enemy situation at the start of the rescue by the 100/442-RCT was vague and, unfortunately, misinterpreted.
 This poor grasp of the enemy situation contributed directly to the predicament of the Lost Battalion and continued to hinder the Nisei in their efforts.
 Since the seizure of Bruyères on the 19, resistance had apparently lightened and the 36-ID was generally optimistic.
 Maj Gen Dahlquist erroneously assumed that the German defenses were broken or were located at least another fourteen kilometers further to the east, as evidenced in his orders to the 141-IR : [ we’ve taken six hundred German prisoners in the past six days, not counting the number of men we have killed or wounded.
 We have either broken his line, or he has completed another one here – pointing to the Meurthe River.
 Gen Truscott is trying to make up his mind this morning about the attack.
 If we break through, we will not have to fight terrain and enemy, we’ll just have to fight terrain.]

 Thus, the enemy forces facing the 100/442-RCT in their task to aid the trapped battalion had been in retreat for over two months and had suffered massive losses.
 Unit strengths and capabilities were low, but were soon bolstered by additional units and manpower.
 While outnumbered, the Germans were motivated and had to their advantage a significant ally in the terrain of the Vosges Mountains.
 Still, faulty intelligence and an incorrect assessment of the enemy situation, based solely on the number of captured prisoners and unsupported by reconnaissance, were the overriding factors that magnified the problems faced by the 36-ID and the Nisei regiment.
 It was this poor visualization of the enemy situation that led to the predicament of the Lost Battalion and made the 100/442-RCT’s task more difficult.

 Additionally, the early onset of the worst winter in forty years, which brought blustery winds, freezing temperatures, and a steady, penetrating rain, turned the ground to mud and made conditions miserable for the soldiers and nearly impossible for vehicles.
 Taken together, these factors conspired with the Germans’ defenses to constitute a formidable obstacle, which was not thoroughly appreciated by the 36-ID or higher echelons, as evidenced by the demands of the VI Corps to press on and maintain the momentum of the September advance through southern France.
 In this area, the hilly terrain, heavy forests, and thick vegetation combined to limit observation and fields of fire, provide abundant concealment, restrict avenues of approach, and acted as a huge obstacle, drastically hindering movement.
 Whereas the Nisei had been accustomed to the vast stretches of Italy that offered observation measured in kilometers, the dense foliage of the Vosges proved challenging, obscuring enemy positions until within only a few meters.
 As Colonel (retired) Young O. Kim, then-S3 for the 100-Bn, described it : [ Vosges were Tommy gun country versus the M-1 country of Italy.
 The steep, rugged terrain and heavy forests severely limited the number of avenues of approach in the region in general, and in the 100/442-RCT’s area in particular.
 What roads and trails that did exist in the area soon became impassable either due to the incessant rain, the enemy’s strongpoints and roadblocks, or both.]

-For six weeks, from October 1 to November 15, their advances might be more easily measured in yards than in miles indicative of the obstacle effect of the terrain and vegetation.]
+As mentioned in the Seventh Army History : [ for six weeks, from October 1 to November 15, their advances might be more easily measured in yards than in miles indicative of the obstacle effect of the terrain and vegetation.]

 The dense forests also had an adverse psychological factor on the men.
 The unknown enemy disposition and darkness created by the tall trees proved more intimidating than previous conditions and compounded the problems of advancing through these obstacles.
 Said another Nisei soldier : These forests would be garden spots for summer camping but they’re no place to fight a war.
 I would rather take Italy’s barren rocks than these damned trees where it’s never dry and the sun shines through only once a week.
 Where the little iron men of the 100/442-RCT once seemed without nerves and without fear, the cold and the unending shelling and tree bursts began inflicting shell shock and combat fatigue on a few of the Nisei.